Albert0i/mysql-vs-redis/README.md

 ![alt posts redis](img/posts-redis.JPG)

 #### II.
-Run Run Run
+Test Test Test
+We create 1,000,000 records in MySQL and 1,000,000 hashes in Redis.
+The test is done on retrieving 100,000 records/hashes by random.
+Repeatedly running several times.

 ![alt sql](img/test-sql.JPG)

-I do not oppose to the idea of ORM but it does pose some overhead indeed.
-Using direct SQL to read 10,000 posts is 2477 ms, much faster than one can expect...
-Which means our MySQL server can serve 403 read requests per second in current setting.
+I do not oppose to the idea of ORM but it does pose some overhead.
+Using raw SQL to select 100,000 posts is 45863 ms, 0.45863 ms per post.
+Which means our MySQL server can serve 2180 read requests per second in raw SQL and 1594 requests in ORM.

 ![alt redis](img/test-redis.JPG)

 In Redis, the story is different.
-To get 10,000 posts is 872 ms, which is fast but not as fast as one can expect...
-Which means our Redis server can serve 1146 read requests per second in current setting.
+To get 100,000 posts is 10986 ms, 0.10986 per post.
+Which means our Redis server can serve 9102 read requests per second in current setting.

-However, the difference diverges when more complex operations are involved.

 #### III.
 Bibliography